-The Lookup Transformation in Informatica is very useful to look up data present in Flat Files, Relational tables and Views.
-In this article we will show you, How to perform lookup operation on the SQL server database table using the Lookup Transformation in Informatica with an example.
+The Lookup Transformation in Informatica is very useful for looking up data present in Flat Files, Relational tables, and Views.
+In this article, we will show you, How to perform the lookup operation on the SQL server database table using the Lookup Transformation in Informatica with an example.

 Lookup Transformation in Informatica Example

-TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.
+TIP: Here, you have to provide the Admin Username and password that you specified while installing the Server.

-Step 1: Creating Lookup Transformation Source Definition
+Step 1: Source Definition for Informatica Lookup Transformation

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using the [LookupTransformationSource] table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+In this Informatica Lookup Transformation example, we are using the table from the SQL Server database as our source definition.
+Please refer to Database Source to understand the steps involved in creating a source definition.

-Step 2: Creating Target Definition
+Step 2: Creating a Target Definition

-Step 3: Creating Lookup Transformation Mapping
+Step 3: Creating Informatica Lookup Transformation Mapping

-In order to create new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+In order to create a new mapping for Informatica Lookup Transformation, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
 This will open the Mapping Name window as shown below.

 Step 3(a): Creating Lookup Transformation in Informatica